Tyrn/wei/the-insider-en.typ

      "You will find  here your last check  from Assalah Company, two tickets to Earth, and an application form to Havishem; it's one of the best business schools.
-I talked to Trevis - they will  accept you to Havishem.
+I talked to Trevis---they will  accept you to Havishem.
 Trevis will pay your tuition fees."

      Ashinik pulled the  papers out of the  folder.
 His bandaged  right hand